dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA1854](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1854): Prefer the 'IDictionary.TryGetValue(TKey, out TValue) method
+## [CA1854](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1854): Prefer the 'IDictionary.TryGetValue(TKey, out TValue)' method

 Prefer a 'TryGetValue' call over a Dictionary indexer access guarded by a 'ContainsKey' check.
 'ContainsKey' and the indexer both would lookup the key under the hood, so using 'TryGetValue' removes the extra lookup.